Reg Traviss: Films

-In 2015, a documentary film about Traviss's late former girlfriend Amy Winehouse was released in the summer, entitled Amy.
+In the Summer of 2015, a documentary film about Traviss' late former girlfriend Amy Winehouse entitled Amy was released.
 Winehouse's family and Traviss publicly disapproved of the film, saying that it was "downright inaccurate" and contained "basic untruths".
-Traviss and Winehouse's father Mitch have asked the film crew to edit the film, as it portrays Winehouse's father as a villain and contains nothing about Traviss.
-However, since the editors behind the movie declined their request, Mitch Winehouse and Traviss intend to create a new film about Winehouse, to correct all the inaccuracies and omissions that were in the documentary.
+Traviss and Winehouse's father Mitch had asked the film crew to edit the film, as it portrays Winehouse's father as the main villain and contains nothing about Traviss when he had completed 6 hours of interviews with the film crew.
+However, the editors behind the movie declined their request.

 Personal life

 Between 2008 and 2010, Traviss was in a relationship with Suicide Girls burlesque dancer Raven Isis Holt, who featured in his 2010 film Psychosis.

 Traviss was in a relationship with singer Amy Winehouse from early 2010 until her death on 23 July 2011.
 According to media reports and a biography written by Winehouse's father, Traviss and Winehouse had planned to marry and intended to have children.